 IF program: Describe the scientific discoveries ensued from the use of this common infrastructure between 2018-2022.

-NIN program: Describe the scientific discoveries generated by this project.
+NIN / PP programs: Describe the scientific discoveries generated by this project.

-AMD program: Describe the scientific discoveries generated by this project that will help improve treatments, prevention and/or rehabilitation for people suffering from AMD.

 Please make the content of your text accessible to a researcher who is not in your field.